sedyh/awesome-ebitengine/README.md

 * [goaseprite](https://github.com/SolarLune/goaseprite) - A JSON loader for Aseprite files for Golang.
 * [gween](https://github.com/SolarLune/gween) - A small library to perform tweening in Go.
 * [ganim8](https://github.com/yohamta/ganim8) - An animation library for Ebitengine inspired by [anim8](https://github.com/kikito/anim8).
+* [reisen](https://github.com/zergon321/reisen) - A simple library to extract video and audio frames from media containers (based on libav).

 ### Physics